asyncapi/website/pages/docs/getting-started/asyncapi-documents.md

 An AsyncAPI document is a file that defines and annotates the different components of **a specific Event-Driven API**.

-The format of the file must be JSON or YAML, however, only the subset of YAML that matches the JSON capabilities is allowed.
+The format of the file must be JSON or YAML; however, only the subset of YAML that matches the JSON capabilities is allowed.

 <CodeBlock>
 {`asyncapi: 2.1.0